notlukas18/hand-gesture-iot/README.md

 ## 🧩 Future Improvements

-* Replace HTTP with MQTT for real-time efficiency
+🎙️ Add voice command functionality

-* Add voice command integration
+✋ Support multi-hand recognition

-* Support multi-hand recognition
+📱 Create a mobile app for remote control

-* Create mobile app for remote control
+🏠 Integrate with platforms like Home Assistant

-* Integrate with platforms like Home Assistant
+☁️ Use cloud MQTT brokers for remote access

 ---

 ## 🔒 Ethical and Social Impact

-* All video processing is done **locally**, preserving user privacy.
+* 📷 All video processing is done locally — user privacy preserved
-* The system can help users with mobility/speech impairments.
+* ♿ Useful for people with mobility or speech impairments
-* Energy-efficient using low-power ESP32 boards.
+* ⚡ Powered by energy-efficient ESP32 microcontroller
-* Inclusive design adaptable for different gestures or cultures.
+* 🌍 Designed to be inclusive, adaptable across cultures

 ---